 ACP Frequently Asked Questions

-January Cohort Spring 2014 applicants must have an Eligible Statement of Status of Eligibility from Florida Department of Education (FLDOE) and at least (1) test score from Florida Teacher Certification Exam (FTCE) before entry into the Alternative Certification Program.
+May Cohort Summer 2014 applicants must have an Eligible Statement of Status of Eligibility from Florida Department of Education (FLDOE) and at least (1) test score from Florida Teacher Certification Exam (FTCE) before entry into the Alternative Certification Program.

 Q. What is an Alternative Certification Program (ACP)?